stephenslab/rss/docs/FAQ.md

 Since this example is based on a relatively small simulation, it is highly recommended to run the codes and see how the methods work.

-#### Q: Can I use the priortization component of [Zhu and Stephens (2018)][] as a generic gene-level associtation testing method, assuming that I do not have any gene set information available?
+#### Q: Can I use the prioritization component of [Zhu and Stephens (2018)][] as a generic gene-level association testing method, assuming that I do not have any gene set information available?

 A: Yes.
 When gene set information is not available, one can only fit a baseline model and obtain corresponding gene-level results.
 Indeed Figure 3 Panel A of [Zhu and Stephens (2018)][] illustrates a possible use scenario like this.